What is ntopng¶

 The Enterprise L Bundle unlocks ntopng Enterprise L, nProbe Pro (Flow Collection), and n2disk 1 Gbit (Continuous Recording).

 ntopng and nProbe must be on the same machine to have them unlocked with the ntopng Enterprise L Bundle license.
 The bundle license must be placed under

 The Community edition does not need any license.
 Professional and Enterprise versions require a license. ntopng automatically switches to one of these four versions, depending on the presence of a license.

 License is per-server and is released according to the EULA (End User License Agreement).
 Each license is perpetual (i.e. it does not expire) and it allows to install updates for one year since purchase/license issue.
 This means that a license generated on 1/1/2021 will be able to activate new versions of the software until 12/31/2021.
 If you want to install new versions of the software release after that date, you need to renew the maintenance or avoid further updating the software.
 For source-based ntopng you can refer to the GPL-v3 License.

 ntopng licenses are generated using the orderId and email you provided when the license has been purchased on https://shop.ntop.org/.

-be placed in a one-line file
+Alternatively, the license key can be placed in a one-line file

 An ntopng restart is recommended once the license has been applied to make sure all the new functionalities will be unlocked.